 Melissa is most interested in telling stories that reflect our changing society for better or worse.
 This approach has led her to look at how music is helping her father’s dementia and how it may be key to understanding the brain, to investigating the subtle biases that exist in our education system, to understanding whether or not we are in truly in control of our own decisions.

-Her career highlight was undoubtably interviewing Sir David Attenborough in his own home for over 30 minutes live for BBC Earth’s social audience
+A career highlight undoubtably was interviewing Sir David Attenborough in his own home for over 30 minutes live for BBC Earth’s social audience.
+He even told her she was “really quite good at this” – humble brag over.

 Her journalism has been recognised by multiple awards, including the Webbys, the Kavli AAAS Science awards, the Telly Awards, The Lovie Awards, the Drum Awards and the British Association of Science Journalism awards.
 She is also a New America/Jacob’s foundation fellow of the Learning Science Exchange, a first-of-its-kind prestigious fellowship launched to spark new ideas and breakthrough approaches for communicating the insights of early learning.